Suuuuvi/You-Side/README.md

 # You-Side

 The project seeks to reinterpret the Chinese pop ballad 'You Will Be By My Side' through coding.
-I will create a piece that resonates with the essence of the original song, expressing my personal emotions by Python programming language - saying goodbye to the past while looking forward to the future.
-For me, the song represents hope and serves as an inspiration to maintain faith in life.
-Through this work, I aim to convey my feeling and experiences in a musical format, sharing a message of positivity.
+This project was created as part of my university final assignment, aimed at enhacing my programming skills and understanding of sotware development.
+The primary goal is to apply the concepts learned throughout the course to build a musicial composition that demonstrates my ability to code.

 # Table of Content
 - [General Information](#general-information)